 Anna Hobbs died in December of 1919.

 By 1920, Warren Hobbs had been joined at 313 Commonwealth by his widowed daughter, Henrietta (Hobbs) Norris Beal, whose husband, Howard Walter Beal, had been killed in 1918 in World War I while serving as a US Army surgeon.

 On June 7, 1923, 313 Commonwealth was purchased from Henrietta (Hobbs) Beal and Conrad Hobbs by Katherine (Kate) (Pennell) Price Carlisle Hull Chaney, the wife of leather and fibre manufacturer Franklin Vane Chaney.
 They had been married in 1922 and previously had lived at The Puritan at 390 Commonwealth.

 In July of 1923, Kate Chaney applied for (and subsequently received) permission to significantly remodel the property, including replacing the front façade with a new, Georgian brick façade with a bow window and roof balustrade.
 The remodeling was designed by architects Parker, Thomas, and Rice.

-They continued to live there until about 1932, when they moved to an apartment at 6 Arlington.
+They continued to live there during the 1931-1932 winter season, but moved thereafter to an apartment at 6 Arlington.

 In May of 1933, before taking title, Dr. Johns applied for (and subsequently received) permission to convert the property from a single-family dwelling into a residence and doctor’s office.
 The application states that there are “no alterations to be made,” but it appears that the property was used as a three-family dwelling and doctor’s office.